 How to become a sports marketer

-There are a number of ways you can become a sports marketer.
+There are a number of ways you can become a sports marketer, such as a sports marketing manager.

 You could study communications or marketing in university, and then pursue a career as head of marketing for a team, scouts, collegiate affiliations.